pyaehein/ph-image-crop/Readme.md

 maximum image height = data-height
 using canvas or base64 = data-canvas (true - canvas, false - base64)

-If you want to use canvas, don't forget to put name file in your file input.
+If you want to use canvas, don't forget to put name field in your file input.
 Or if you use base64, u don't need to do it.

 ```html
 <div class="ph-image-crop" data-ratio="300/100" data-canvas="true" data-width="300" data-height="100" >